Business Startup CostsUpdated March 2026

 LowNational avg: $275,000High

 What makes Syracuse's market for start a gym distinct?
-Start with the labor market: a balanced labor pool where you'll find competitive quotes if you shop around.
+Start with the labor market: a balanced labor pool where you'll find competitive pricing if you compare options.
 Add in a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and you begin to see why prices land where they do.
 Snow removal, ice dam prevention, and storm damage are annual line items that don't exist in sunnier markets.

 What Matters Most